 It’s possible that there is additional information your team needs to know about to successfully complete each piece.
-That’s why we recommend having a “notes” section on your spreadsheet.
+That’s why we recommend having a “notes” section on your spreadsheet to make sure all team members have access to notes on direction or other considerations.
 This can include both notes to know before the project is started as well as notes regarding the progress of the development.

 For example, recent notes I’ve included in spreadsheets I’ve used with clients include “use template from last year’s brochure,” “waiting to receive a logo from the sponsor for page 5,” “waiting on approval for stock photos from client,” or “make website updates anytime within the week before the event starts.”

 As you and your team work through each of the tasks in your spreadsheet, be sure to keep it up to date with the status of the project (“not yet started,” “in-progress,” or “completed”).